-scenarios.38 Of the 103 TSDFs that may be affected by sea level rise, 89 are located in areas that could be inundated by sea level rise by 2050 under the Intermediate sea level scenario.
+We identified 103 TSDFs-about 9 percent-located in coastal areas that may be inundated by sea level rise, according to our analysis of sea level rise projections from an interagency report covering sea level rise scenarios.38 Of the 103 TSDFs that may be affected by sea level rise, 89 are located in areas that could be inundated by sea level rise by 2050 under the Intermediate sea level scenario.
 Two additional TSDFs may be affected by 2100 under the Low sea level scenario, and 12 additional TSDFs may be affected by 2100 under the Intermediate sea level scenario.
-Twenty-one additional TSDFs are located in areas that may be inundated by 2100 under the High sea level scenario (see fig. 7).39 We analyzed the number of facilities in areas that may be affected by several different sea level rise scenarios because, according to the interagency report, relative sea levels along the U.S. coastline are projected to rise by about 2 feet to 7 feet by 2100, depending on the scenario.40 Sea level rise is expected to increase coastal flooding by contributing to higher tides and storm surges that reach further inland.
+Two additional TSDFs may be affected by 2100 under the Intermediate sea level scenario (see fig. 7).39 We analyzed the number of facilities in areas that may be affected by several different sea level rise scenarios because, according to the interagency report, relative sea levels along the U.S. coastline are projected to rise by